-London’s cycling death toll grew by another death last week – this time a 60 year old cyclist was killed by an HGV as he was pushing his bike on South Road.
+London’s cycling death toll due to grew by another death last week due to a cycling accident when a 60-year-old cyclist was killed by an HGV as he was pushing his bike on South Road.

-The accident happened just before 9am last Thursday when an elderly man was pushing his bike at the junction of St Joseph’s Drive.
+In London, road traffic accidents involving cyclists are all too common.
+This accident happened just before 9 am last Thursday when an elderly man was pushing his bike at the junction of St Joseph’s Drive.

 Sane cyclists getting killed

-Nevertheless, it is not Cycle Injuries case that it pays to be wild and dangerous on the roads.
+Nevertheless, it is not a case that it pays to be wild and dangerous on the roads.
 We are saying that there is something fundamentally wrong when the slower, safer cyclists who take fewer risks are becoming statistics rather than those that take a more dangerous and risky approach.

 TfL actions will tackle these problems